smartcontracts/ethereum-book/book/03__eth1/07__clients.md

 Diagram showing requests necessary to get state element.
 :::

 Light clients can employ a very similar protocol to check for the inclusion of a transaction within a block.
-Transaction receipts already contain the index of a transaction in the full list of a transactions in a block.
+Transaction receipts already contain the index of a transaction in the full list of transactions in a block.
 Light clients can therefore simply request nodes from a block's transaction trie until they find their desired transaction:

 ::: tip TODO
 Diagram showing requests necessary to get transaction.